chainlynx-app/chainlynx-bikepacking/README.md

-# ChainLynx: The Traveling Cyclist’s Companion
+# ChainLynx: The Adventure Cyclist’s Companion
 **The offline, privacy-first social network for bikepackers and touring cyclists.**
 Built for the wild, not the algorithm.